d4n3sh/thedaneshproject/content/posts/2010-01-14-find-your-computer-model-and-serial-in-windows-7.md

   - 889844145

 ---
-Here&#8217;s and easy way to find your computer model and serial in Windows 7.
+Here's and easy way to find your computer model and serial in Windows 7.

 Run the command &#8220;wmic csproduct&#8221; and you should see what you need.